-Vintage guitars are sought after by many players and collectors because of the age and rustic look.
-A worn out looking instrument has an appeal to it that players in certain genres really like.
-Then there are others who keep them pristine, protecting them from the slightest scratch!
+Vintage guitars are sought after by many players and collectors.
+Normally because of the age and rustic look.
+A worn-out-looking instrument has an appeal to it that players really like.
+Then there are others who keep them pristine.
+Protecting them from the slightest scratch!

-Ultimately unless it’s put in a case and left there, the instrument will eventually get damaged, which adds to this fascinating appeal.
-But is it okay if players like this new fad or are relic guitars stupid?
+Unless it’s put in a case and left there, the instrument will eventually get damaged.
+This adds to this fascinating appeal.
+But is it okay if players like this new fad, or are relic guitars stupid?

 What is Guitar Relicing?

-Relicing is the process of aging or distressing the finish and parts on an older looking model.
-Normally the guitars chosen are instruments that were used during a certain time period that might match a musical genre.
+Relicing is the process of aging or distressing the finish and parts on a guitar.
+The guitars chosen are instruments that were used during a certain time period.
+This might match a musical genre.

-For example, a Fender Telecaster has a long history and has made many appearances in many genres but is known as a vintage guitar.
-Players who are into older music or vintage, prefer to also look the part themselves.
+For example, a Fender Telecaster has a long history and has made many appearances in many genres.
+But it’s known as a vintage guitar.
+Players who are into older music or vintage, also prefer to look the part themselves.

-Builders will then take a brand new guitar, load it with older looking parts then strategically chip, wear and scratch it until it looks old.
-There are some builders who do this exclusively as part of their business model and are quite good at it.
-The use of older looking vintage parts, beat up and worn add to the appeal and really do make them look dated.
+Builders will then take a brand-new guitar.
+Load it with older-looking parts, then strategically chip, wear and scratch it.
+Until it looks old.
+There are some builders who do this only as part of their business model and are quite good at it.
+The use of older-looking vintage parts, beat up and worn, add to the appeal and really does make them look dated.

 And while it isn’t as easy as just scratching it up with a screwdriver, the process of relicing is quite involved.
-And if done right can truly look “old”.
-If done wrong however, it will be noticeable and less sought after.
+And if done right, can truly look old.
+If done wrong, it will be noticeable and less sought after.

 The Point of Relic Guitars

 Relic guitars can be purchased brand new yet look terribly worn.
 This is just as good as the real thing if the job was done right.
-Players apparently don’t care how old it really is just as long as it looks the part.
-This can add to the look they are going for which is a part of their musical genre.
+Players apparently don’t care how old it is, just as long as it looks the part.
+This can add to the look they are going for, which is a part of their musical genre.

 Do Guitars Naturally Relic?

-While some people would prefer a naturally reliced instrument, they are not available in abundance.
-Yes guitars will relic over time naturally, but this could take decades to happen!
-Many of the naturally reliced models today have been toured with and well used by musicians past.
-A guitar is well aged normally at the end of a player’s career.
+Some people would prefer a naturally reliced instrument.
+But they are not available in abundance.
+Yes, guitars will relic over time, but this could take decades to happen!
+Many of the naturally reliced models today have been well-used by musicians past.
+A guitar is well aged, normally at the end of a player’s career.

-Anyone who is just getting started in their music career that likes the look doesn’t want to wait decades to have one naturally wear out.
+Anyone who is getting started in their music career that likes the look doesn’t want to wait decades.
+At least not to have one naturally wear out.
 And so a market was born, and builders began to meet the demand.
 But just like a great finish, relicing requires an experienced hand.

 Some People say Relic Guitars are for Losers?

-There are a number of people who think that it is a joke and it is faking authenticity.
+There are a number of people who think that it is a joke, and it’s faking authenticity.
 And on one hand, if someone is lying about the age of the instrument, then yes it’s not cool.
 No one should be tricking another person to profit.
-Others just hate it because the guitar represents an instant gratification society that just wants things now.
+Others just hate it.
+Because the guitar represents an instant gratification society that just wants things now.
 Whatever it is, what’s the big deal?

 Anyone who plays or likes reliced guitars is not a loser.
 They just want what they like, and that’s fine!
-Most people who say this about others haven’t played one and are normally just speaking on opinion alone.
-Most builders that produce relic instruments are actually really good at what they do.
-It’s not normally just about how it looks, but how it plays and sounds.
+Most people who say this about others haven’t played one.
+They are speaking on opinion alone.
+Builders that produce relic instruments are actually wonderful at what they do.
+It’s not normally about how it looks, but how it plays and sounds.

-If you have never played a well built relic, then you might be missing out on an amazing feel that allows you to dig in like no other guitar.
+If you have never played a well-built relic, then you might be missing out.
+It’s an amazing feeling that allows you to dig in like no other guitar.
 A good builder can not only make it look old, but make it feel and sound that way too.
-A lot of them also put in newer electronics like Fishman pickups that transform them into amazing rock machines.
+A lot of them also put in newer electronics, like Fishman pickups.
+It transforms them into amazing rock machines.
 But not all relics are made alike, just like any guitar out there, some are just bad.

 Can you Relic a New Guitar?

 The thing about relicing a guitar is that it can be done to any make or model.
 The instrument can be new or old, it doesn’t matter!
 Most relics sold by boutique builders are new models that they have built to look old.
-They go through the process of sourcing older looking components and then assemble great playing and even better sounding guitars.
+They go through the process of sourcing older-looking components.
+Then assemble great playing and even better-sounding guitars.

 You can custom order whatever you like and even instruct them on how to wear it.
 They can then take it from there and get it done.
 If they are good at it, you wouldn’t know any better.
-Most boutique builders will put their brand name on the headstock and so that is usually the only way to tell that it isn’t an old vintage, well known brand from years past.
+Most boutique builders will put their brand name on the headstock.
+So that is usually the only way to tell that it isn’t an old vintage, well known brand from years past.

 Should You Relic A Guitar?

 While it might seem pretty easy to relic a guitar and make it look old, it actually isn’t!
 A lot of people just assume you can take a screwdriver to it and scratch it up.
-Maybe even scrape it and use a tool in a drill to wear the paint.
-But this only produces a terrible looking ruined finish, not a relic.
+Maybe even scrape it and use a tool in a drill.
+This is used to wear the paint.
+But this only produces a terrible-looking ruined finish, not a relic.